-Leaves and Absences
+Leaves and Absences Policies DEC, DECA, DECB

-Policies DEC.
-DECA.
-DECB

 The district offers employees paid and unpaid leaves of absence in times of personal need.
 This handbook describes the basic types of leave available and restrictions on leaves of absence.

-Employees who expect to be absent for an extended period of more than five days should call Human Resources office for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
+Employees who expect to be absent for an extended period of more than three days should call Human Resources office for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.

-Leave must be used in one-day increments.
+Leave must be used in half-day increments.
 However, if an employee is taking family and medical leave, leave shall be recorded in one-hour increments.
 Earned comp time must be used before any available paid state and local leave.
-Available leave shall be used in the order determined by each employee signed absence from duty report.
-Use of extended sick leave or donated leave days shall be permitted only after all available state and local leave has been exhausted.
+Available leave shall be used in the order determined by each employee's signed absence from duty report.
+Use of extended sick leave or donated leave days shall be permitted only after all available state and local leave have been exhausted.

 Employees must follow district and department or campus procedures to report or request any leave of absence and complete the appropriate form or certification.
+Any unapproved absences or absences beyond accumulated or available paid leave shall result in deduction from the employee's pay.